 15.4.1.
-Defined configurations based on industry best practice;
+Defined configurations based on industry best practice

 15.4.2.
 Authorized software

-15.4.4.
-SIEM agents (e.g. Rapid7 IDR)
+15.4.5.
+Security Incident Event Management (SIEM) agents (e.g. Rapid7 IDR)

-16. Mobile Computing
+16. Mobile & Remote Computing Policy

 16.1.
 Ensure appropriate controls are in place to mitigate risks to protected information from mobile computing and remote working environments.

-17. Network Security
+17. Network Security Policy

 17.1.1.
 Network access control lists (NACLs), or equivalent.

 17.1.2.
-Firewall policies, or equivalent
+Firewall policies, or equivalent.

 17.1.3.
 Security groups, or equivalent.

 17.1.4.
-IP whitelists, or equivalent
+IP whitelists, or equivalent.

 17.1.5.
 A multi-tier architecture that prevents direct access to data stores from the internet.

 17.2.6.
-The use of all services, protocols, and ports allowed to access iCIMS networks should be reviewed on a periodic basis, at a minimum every six (6) months, for appropriate usage and control implementation.
+The use of all services, protocols, and ports allowed to access iCIMS networks shall be reviewed on a periodic basis, at a minimum every six (6) months, for appropriate usage and control implementation.

 17.6.
 Routers, Hubs and Switches